 The remuneration of all Non-Executive Directors is fee based and is reviewed annually by the Board.
 They do not participate in any performance pay scheme, pension arrangements or other benefits and do not have service contracts.
-The Chairman of the Board, Chairman of the ARCC and the Chairman of the CRC receive higher fees than other Non-Executive Directors in recognition of the additional workload and responsibilities incumbent on those positions.
+The Chairman of the Board, Chairman of the ARCC, Chairman of Nominations and Risk Champion receive higher fees than other Non-Executive Directors in recognition of the additional workload and responsibilities incumbent on those positions.